Jerusalem - Photo by John Del Rosario

 - Complete the online application

-Documents required to include with the online application.
+Required documents to include with the online application

 - A letter of intent (statement of purpose)

-- Receipt of $100 application fee (pay in-person at the Cashier's office, 230 Richmond St W, Level 7)
+- Receipt for $100 application fee (pay in-person at the Cashier's office, 230 Richmond St W, Level 7)

 Talk to a Student Advisor about your remaining degree requirements (100 McCaul St, Level 2, Room 266).
-Make sure you have enough credits left in your third year for an exchange!
+Make sure you have enough credits left in your third year to complete on exchange!

 We encourage you to submit all required documents well in advance of the posted deadlines.
 Late applications will not be considered.
 Please note that submission of this exchange application does not guarantee acceptance in the program at your preferred partner institution(s).
-It allows International Student Services to nominate you to the host institution(s).
+It allows the Office of International Student Support and Exchange Programs to nominate you to the host institution(s).